gagglepod/podwrecked.com/src/pages/trends.md

 ### 2019: The Year of Podfest

+- Kyle thinks that Dave will one day soon create a podcast devoted to his Crazy Morning Zoo Crew <a href="http://binkyandthewiz.com/" target="_blank">Binky and the Wiz</a>!
+This is a group of characters Dave introduced in <a href="http://schoolofpodcasting.com/defining-your-mission-episode-400-celebration-theater-of-the-mind/"  target="_blank">School of Podcasting (SOP)</a> Episode #400 and then resurfaced again in <a href="http://schoolofpodcasting.com/episode-not-podcasting-ask-dave-anything/"  target="_blank">SOP Episode #600</a> (<a href="./ep021-salvaging-your-podcast-with-dave-jackson">Episode #21</a>)!

+- Tim thinks that small businesses will be looking to expand advertising into new markets.
+They want to see this podcasting thing work in their market.
+Big ones take the risk first... then the smaller ones will be to the benefit of all podcasters (<a href="./ep020-what-happens-when-a-big-networks-picks-you">Episode #20</a>).

+- Kyle thinks the Content Wars are coming!
+As these big podcast networks lose their star talent they are going to start lurking around the smaller networks and either buy their network or start poaching their talent (<a href="./ep020-what-happens-when-a-big-networks-picks-you">Episode #20</a>).

 - Tim predicts that Disney is going to push into Kidcast podcasting behind a paywall by 2020 (<a href="./ep016-aint-nobody-got-time-for-podcasts-under-12">Episode #16</a>).

 - Kyle predicts that Apple will institute a new policy that will change the way they rank podcasts in the Apple Podcasts (iTunes) Directory by 2020 (<a href="./ep014-ill-take-podcasting-for-100-alex">Episode #14</a>).